ai4vic/instanceselection_miaad/README.md

+# This project was modified due to old packages

 # A Comparative Survey of Instance Selection Methods applied to NonNeural and Transformer-Based Text Classification

 This repository contains a Python 3 implementation of all Instance Selection approaches studied on the proposed ACM Computing Surveys - CSUR journal.